 The Ryzen 7 3700X and the Ryzen 7 3800X are actually very similar in terms of real specs, with the main difference being in the clock speeds and TDP.
 Both Zen 2 processors are octa-core processors with 16 threads, a nice 32MB L3 cache, 7nm CMOS and PCIe 4.0 support.
 Both processors are recommended to be run on the new X570 chipset, whilst B450 and X470 motherboard are also supported.

 For those comparing the Ryzen 7 3800x and 3700X to a comparable intel processor, then the likely rival be the i9-9900K, with similar core count and clock speeds.
-We just just written up a comparison of the 3800X vs 9900K.

 The Ryzen 7 3700X retails for $329, whilst the 3800X retails at a $70 premium at $399.
 The price premium is difficult to determine its worth without real-world performance, but we are expecting that the Ryzen 7 3700X will provide better value, and the 3700x will likely be binned 3800X instead.